 Different word-forms tend to be language and dialect specific, such as a pidgin, and may be meaningless to humans that speak other dialects.

 An important general issue is the choice of names that differ from each other negligibly (in human terms), for example by differing by only underscores, (none, "_" "__"), plurals ("s"), visually similar characters (such as "l" and "1", "O" and "0"), or underscores/dashes ("-","_").
-[There is also an issue where identifiers appear distinct to a human but identical to the computer, such as FOO, Foo, and foo in some computer languages.]
+There is also an issue where identifiers appear distinct to a human but identical to the computer, such as FOO, Foo, and foo in some computer languages.
 Character sets extended with diacritical marks and non-Latin characters may offer additional problems.
 Some languages or their implementations may pay attention to only the first n characters of an identifier.

 The problems described above are different from overloading or overriding where the same name is used intentionally (and documented) to access closely linked sets of subprograms.
 This is also different than using reserved names which can lead to a conflict with the reserved use and the use of which may or may not be detected at compile time.